koseiohara/ctlget/README.md

 # CTLGET

-This Fortran library is a GrADS CTL parser.
+This Fortran library is a GrADS control file parser.
 The latest version still not support `PDEF` and `EDEF` statements.

 ## Install and Build